rpavlik/xr-picker/xrpicker-core/README.md

 identifying the active runtime, and changing the active runtime, on Windows and Linux.
 It contains features that assist in implementing a GUI frontend but does not rely on or infer any particular GUI.

+It includes a very minimal (for now) CLI tool that can only list the active runtime and available runtimes.
+This will probably be upgraded eventually to be able to set the active runtime, in part so that the Windows GUI build can invoke it as administrator instead of having to run the whole GUI as administrator.

 See the
 [main XR Picker README](https://github.com/rpavlik/xr-picker/blob/main/README.md)